sanbir/p2p-lending-proxy/README.md

 6. Backend returns JSON to the User with (client address, client basis points, signature deadline, and the signature).

 7. Client-side JS code prepares all the necessary data for the Morpho deposit function.
-Since the deposited tokens will first go from the client to the client's P2pSuperformProxy instance and then from the P2pSuperformProxy instance into the Superform protocol, both of these transfers are approved by the client via Permit2.
 The client's P2pSuperformProxy instance address is fetched from the P2pSuperformProxyFactory contract's `predictP2pYieldProxyAddress` function:

 ```solidity
     /// @dev Computes the address of a P2pYieldProxy created by `_getOrCreateP2pYieldProxy` function